Ariel-Doyle/PierresBakery/README.md

 ## Known Bugs

-- _If the user enters an incorrect response, the exception handling automatically closes the program, rather than restarting it._
+- _If the user enters an incorrect response, the exception handling automatically closes the program with a message, rather than restarting it._
+- _Currently, the user cannot add to their cart after the first order, only replace the items in their cart with a new order._

 ## License